badadmin/msktutil_script/README.md

 * LDAP groups are seen by sudoers.
 * **NO ONE** can change an Active Directory user password from the Linux server without knowing the original password.

-That last one means that if I, as a Domain Administrator, run this ... :
+That last one means that if I, using my Active Directory Domain Administrator account (badadmin_ldap), run this ... :

-    [badadmin@server01]$ sudo - your_account
-	[your_account@server01]$ passwd
+    [badadmin_ldap@server01]$ passwd luxuser01
+	passwd: Only root can specify a user name.
+    Password for luxuser01@LUX.INTERNAL:

 ...
-I will still be prompted by Kerberos for your_account' original password even though I have "su -"'d to that account.
+I will still be prompted by Kerberos for your_account' original password.
 Why?
 Because the Kerberos ticket I am logged in under is only good for me.
+This will occur if root attempts to do this.
 This is important because some solutions, like Quest Authentication Services, allow that ability.
 Why?
 I don't know.
 Always seemed like a compromise between functionality and usabilty and Quest decided to let the ability be governed by the consumer' management of the /etc/sudoers file.
 Later version may not do allow this.
 My involvement peaked at v4.

+Additionally, attempting to su to another account has differences as well.
+Below, I login as badadmin_ldap and receive a Kerberos ticket from Active Directory.
+I then su to user luxuser01 (as allowed with no password per the /etc/sudoers file).
+Next, I try to change the password for for user luxuser01 as luxuser01 and I am prompted for luxuser01' existing Kerberos 5 password ... :

+    [badadmin_ldap@server01]$ whoami
+    badadmin_ldap
+    [badadmin_ldap@server01]$ sudo su luxuser01
+    [luxuser01@server01]$ whoami
+    luxuser01
+    [luxuser01@server01]$ passwd
+    Changing password for user luxuser01.
+    Kerberos 5 Password:
+    passwd: Authentication token manipulation error

+... additionally, if I try to su with the users environment I am immediately prompted for their Kerberos 5 password ... :

+    [badadmin_ldap@server01$ sudo su - luxuser01
+    Password for luxuser01@LUX.INTERNAL:

+... these results are the same if the root user (instead of badadmin_ldap) attempts this.

 *Computer Domain Membership*
 * Join RHEL 5 server (or RHEL 5 clone) to Active Directory domain from the command-line of the Linux server.
 * Auto-acquire and populate Kerberos key from Active Directory and from the command-line of the Linux server.